 - I attended and joined a haibun writing workshop called Pepperpot based around the Peppercanister Church area of Dublin

 - I plan on writing more haibun now and in the future

-- I have had 18 poems published in leading literary journals such as The Stinging Fly, Cyphers, the Blue Nib and Boyne Berries (see List of Publications for full details)
+- I have had 31 poems published/or accepted for publication in leading literary journals such as The Stinging Fly, Cyphers, the Blue Nib and Boyne Berries (see List of Publications for full details)